pmdevita/XPS15-7590-Hackintosh/README.md

 #### Battery Life

 The problem seems to have been caused the by the Nvidia GPU turning on after waking from sleep.
 This has been fixed so now we'll see if that's all the problem was (testing hasn't been exactly thorough)

+#### Headphones after sleep

+Switching from layout-id 72 to 28 seems to have solved the issue, will mark it off if it seems to stick

 ## Sources